 - Close your eyes to talk with your partner.
 You’ll feel what they’re saying differently.

-- Take on a different personality.
+- Take on a different persona.
 For example, in the episode, a religious American becomes bad-boy Frenchman, Jean-Claude.
 Doing so, you can approach your relationship from a completely different perspective.

 Nag-a-thons “Relationship Reviews”

 Whenever your partner gets on your nerves, rather than nag them about it then and there which can bring down their mood, write it down.
 And have them do the same.

 Then, at a scheduled weekly time, go over these annoyances together (if you still find them worthy of bringing up).

 3. Write an Angry Letter But Don’t Send It

 Closely related to the previous relationship hack.
 As per this New York Times op-ed, it worked for Abraham Lincoln, and it’ll work for you, too.

 4. Conspire With the Beauty Salon